Runs card readers for small businesses and a money app that holds users' cash balances.

 Who depends on this company?

-Small retail merchants would lose their primary card acceptance capability if Square point-of-sale systems failed.
-Cash App users who store unemployment benefits or payroll deposits would lose access to those funds if the stored value system went down.
-Afterpay merchants would lose buy-now-pay-later checkout integration.
+Small retail merchants using Square have no backup way to accept card payments if Square goes down — replacing the hardware and getting through a new PCI certification takes time most small businesses cannot survive mid-operation.
+Cash App users who receive unemployment benefits or payroll directly into the app would lose access to those funds if the stored value system failed.
+Afterpay merchants would lose their buy-now-pay-later checkout option if the integration stopped working.

 How does this company scale?